Dealing With Debt

-But, the law protects some of your money and property.
-For example, a creditor can’t take more than 25% of your “net wages.”
+But the law protects some of your money and property.
+For example, a creditor can’t take more than 25% of your “net wages, or $380 a week, whichever is higher.”
 Net wages means your take-home pay or what you earn after taxes are taken out.
 Your salary or earnings can’t be garnished if you get any kind of public assistance or for 6 months after you stop getting public assistance.
 Income from Social Security or the Veteran’s Administration is protected from most creditors.

 Are you collection proof?

 Federal and Minnesota state laws “exempt” a certain amount and certain types of income and property.
 “Exempt” means that certain things can’t be garnished, seized, or taken in order to pay a judgment debt.
 This happens when you have little or no income and little or no property.

 Certain types of income are also exempt.
 If you are not sure if you, your income, and your property qualify as exempt, contact your local legal aid office or a private lawyer.